melvic-ybanez/lohika/README.md

 ![Lohika](https://github.com/user-attachments/assets/9fc94f81-dec0-4c7a-babe-29d94a7105ac)

-Lohika is a proof generator for entailments and tautologies in [first-order logic](https://en.wikipedia.org/wiki/First-order_logic).
+Lohika is a proof generator for entailments, tautologies and semantic equivalences in [first-order logic](https://en.wikipedia.org/wiki/First-order_logic).
 It takes a logical statement, written in first-order logic, and applies resolution calculus to it (see [How Lohika's Proof Generator Works](#how-lohikas-proof-generator-works)) to generate a proof.
 If premises are provided in the input, Lohika will attempt to prove the conclusion from them.
 Otherwise, Lohika will check if the statement is a _tautology_.

 ## Contents